 Every great media event should offer an activity for guests, and Rye Society’s was no exception.
 Jerrod’s cousin, Justin Kutner, led a demonstration of their family’s 120 year old pickle recipe.
 Every sandwich served at Rye Society comes with a slice.
 Some of their sandwiches, like The Gentile, are enhanced by the pickle’s unique flavor.
 Customers are also able to purchase pickles by the jar to take home.

-ROOT PR invited local food writers, bloggers, and social media influencers to Rye Society’s media event.
+ROOT Marketing & PR invited local food writers, bloggers, and social media influencers to Rye Society’s media event.
 Because of limited space in the deli, only a lucky 30 guests were able to attend.

 Did you know?
 Jerrod’s Aunt Cindy makes all of Rye Society’s rugelach from scratch!
 She perfected the recipe over the last 25 years, just in time for the grand opening.
 If you go to Rye Society in the morning, you might catch the heavenly scent of chocolate and apricot-walnut rugelach baking.